MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-desktop-flow-logs.md

 ### Breaking down the call into individual pieces

-- The base URL (https://[my org].api.crm[my region].dynamics.com/api/data/v9.2/) is the endpoint for the Dataverse's Web API.
+- The base URL (https://[my org].api.crm[my region].dynamics.com/api/data/v9.2/) is the endpoint for the Dataverse Web API.
 - ExecuteCosmosSqlQuery is the method being called.
 This method allows the execution of a SQL query against Dataverse.
 - The parameters for the ExecuteCosmosSqlQuery method are provided in parentheses following the method name.
 These are:
   - QueryText=@p1: The SQL query to be executed.
-In this case, the query is selecting various properties from a table where the *type* is 100000001 (desktop flow action log type) and ordering the results by the startTime property in descending order.
+In this case, the query selects various properties from a table where the *type* is 100000001 (desktop flow action log type) and orders the results by the startTime property in descending order.
-  - EntityLogicalName=@p2: This is the logical name of the entity (flowlog) that stores the action logs.
+  - EntityLogicalName=@p2: This is the logical name of the entity (`flowlog`) that stores the action logs.
   - PartitionId=@p3: This parameter is used to identify the partition within Azure Cosmos DB where the query is to be executed.
-It's set to 'flowsession_[FlowSessionId]'.
+It's set to `flowsession_[FlowSessionId]`.
   - QueryParameters=@p4: This is a JSON object specifying parameters for the query.
-In the previous example, it's specifying a key-value pair where the key is '@referencingParentId' and the value is the flowsessionId (GUID).
+In the previous example, it's specifying a key-value pair where the key is '@referencingParentId' and the value is the `flowsessionId` (GUID).

 ## Known limitations

 - Logs V2 are only available for desktop flow runs that are launched from a cloud flow through the desktop flow connector action.
 - Changing action log version doesn't migrate previous desktop flow action logs to the new log storage type.
 - Cascade delete isn't currently supported.
-When you delete a flowsession record, the underlying logs aren't automatically deleted.
+When you delete a `flowsession` record, the underlying logs aren't automatically deleted.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]